ndiego/blox-lite/readme.txt

 == Description ==

 **Please Note:** This plugin is only for Genesis Framework users.
-Genesis is a premium product by [StudioPress](http://www.studiopress.com).
-We have no affiliation with the company.
-We just love building useful tools for Genesis users.
+Genesis is a premium product of [StudioPress](http://www.studiopress.com), which has no affiliation with Blox Lite.

-Blox Lite provides you with the easiest way to add custom content to your Genesis powered website.
-Lets assume you have picked out a theme for your website, but wish you could add a banner image to each post.
-Or perhaps you want to add a call-to-action just before the site footer but there is no designated widget area for that location.
-Now you could search the web for the needed code and modify your theme’s functions.php file, but there are 3 problems with this approach:

-1. It is not easy!
-1. Any updates by the theme's developer will overwrite your modifications
-1. Your modifications will not be automatically transferred if you ever desire to switch themes
+Blox Lite allows you to easily customize your Genesis powered website through the use of content blocks.
+It is not a tool for changing the colors of your theme.
+While it can wrangle styles, think more along the lines of banner images, dynamic content areas and custom footers.
+In other words, structural customization.

-Blox Lite is the solution.
+Blox Lite is best demonstrated visually.
 Check out the video below for an introduction to this plugin.

 https://www.youtube.com/watch?v=uPAR-GI6sxQ
 *Skip ahead to 4:40 and 9:10 for the examples*.